Nathan Hecht

-Nathan Lincoln Hecht (born August 15, 1949) is the chief justice of the Supreme Court of Texas.
+Nathan Lincoln Hecht (born August 15, 1949) is an American lawyer who served as the chief justice of the Supreme Court of Texas from 2013 until his mandatory retirement December 31, 2024.
 A Republican from Dallas, Hecht was first elected to the Supreme Court in 1988 and was reelected to six-year terms in 1994, 2000 and 2006.
 He secured his fifth six-year term on November 6, 2012.
 He was appointed chief justice by Governor Rick Perry on September 10, 2013, and was sworn into that position by retiring Chief Justice Wallace B. Jefferson on October 1, 2013.

 Background

 Chief Justice Hecht was born in Clovis, New Mexico to a farming family, and graduated from Clovis public schools.
 He earned his Bachelor of Arts from Yale University in New Haven, Connecticut, with honors in Philosophy and graduated thereafter cum laude from the Southern Methodist University Dedman School of Law.
 He was a law clerk to Judge Roger Robb of the United States Court of Appeals for the District of Columbia Circuit.
 He served as a lieutenant in the U.S. Naval Reserve.
 He practiced law in the area of general litigation with the Dallas firm of Locke Purnell Boren Laney & Neely, and was a shareholder in that firm prior to his appointment to the bench.

-While on the District Court, Chief Justice Hecht was the local administrative judge, presiding over all county and district judges in Dallas County and representing them before other branches of government.
+While on the district court, Hecht was the local administrative judge, presiding over all county and district judges in Dallas County and representing them before other branches of government.

 He began his judicial service on the 95th District Court of Dallas County, to which he was appointed by Governor Bill Clements, on September 1, 1981, elected in 1982, and re-elected in 1984.
 In 1986, he was elected to the Texas Court of Appeals for the Fifth District of Texas at Dallas, where he served until his election to the Supreme Court.
-Throughout his tenure on the Supreme Court, Hecht has been designated to oversee all changes in state court rules.
+The Texas Constitution prevented his re-election, as his age required he retire by the end of 2024.